codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables.
 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath.
 => This script displays the result of BREATH to the power of LOVE.
 BREATH and LOVE are environment variables.
 The script should display the result followed by a new line.
+11. There are 10 types of people in the world -- Those who understand binary, and those who don't.
+=> This script converts a number from base 2 to base 10.
+The number in base 2 is stored in the environment variable BINARY.
+The script should display the number in base 10, folloed by a new line.